jetsonhacks/installLibrealsense/README.md

 The Realsense R200 is the only camera tested so far on the Jetson.

 * May 1, 2016
-As of this writing, a plug/replug is needed before the camera will work
+As of this writing, a plug/replug may be needed before the camera will work